Abrock3/HW-3-Password-Generator/README.md

 I used this post to assist me with styling the "hacker-style" page formatting: https://css-tricks.com/old-timey-terminal-styling/

 Added scanlines to the styling using code from this article: https://dev.to/ekeijl/retro-crt-terminal-screen-in-css-js-4afh.
-## License

-I cannot add a license to this content, as the HTML code, CSS, and a minimal amount of the Javascript were provided to me by my bootcamp instructors.